School

 About

-At MCPHS, Dr. Conway-Allen teaches across multiple programs, including the accelerated Doctor of Pharmacy, Non-Traditional PharmD, and Master of Physician Assistant Studies programs.
-Dr. Conway-Allen also serves as a clinical pharmacist at UMass Hahnemann Family Health Center and is an Adjunct Associate Professor in the Department of Family Medicine and Community Health at UMass Chan Medical School, where she also teaches in the Tan Chingfen Graduate School of Nursing.
+Dr. Conway-Allen also serves as a clinical pharmacist at the UMass Hahnemann Family Health Center, where she precepts students during advanced pharmacy practice rotations.
+As an adjunct associate professor in the Department of Family Medicine and Community Health at UMass Chan Medical School, she contributes to the Opioid Safe-Prescribing Training Immersion program and teaches within the Tan Chingfen Graduate School of Nursing.

 Education